WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2017-10-12-scrum-part-5-meetings.md

 author: Wolfgang Ofner
 categories: [Miscellaneous]
 tags: [Agile, Scrum]
+description: Every Scrum meeting is time boxed.
+But what does times boxed mean?
+I will explain this term and afterwards I will present all Scrum meetings.
 ---
 Every Scrum meeting is time-boxed.
 But what does time-boxed mean?
 I will explain this term and afterwards, I will present all Scrum meetings.